Historic Quaker Houses of Lancaster County, PA

 Above: A landmark Lancaster County house built in 1738 for Quaker “Renaissance Woman” Susanna Wright.
 Image source: Lee J. Stoltzfus

-The Wright’s Ferry Mansion was built in 1738 for Quaker farmer and businesswoman Susanna Wright Susanna never married, and was a remarkably influential woman of the colonial frontier.
+The Wright’s Ferry Mansion was built in 1738 for Quaker businesswoman Susanna Wright.
+She was a remarkably influential woman of the colonial frontier.
+Susanna never married.
 She owned a 100-acre tract here that she purchased when the area was still a remote wilderness.

 A Showcase of Pre-1750s Furnishings